 Leaving Monticello, the MRT crosses the river and meanders through the farm fields of specialty crops to Elk River.
 To get a better feel for what you will see as you ride into the Twin Cities, watch the 5th video clip here.
 Stopping in Elk River, cyclists passing through the downtown area will notice the fresco mural on Main Street.
 You will also find plenty of options for a rest stop here.

 You will cross over the Mississippi River again on the Great River Road as you head out of Elk River.
-Soon you are passing through Dayton and entering the northern edge of the Mississippi National River and Recreational Area.
+Soon, you will pass through Dayton and enter the northern edge of the Mississippi National River and Recreational Area.

-In the next twenty-five miles, MRT enthusiasts will enjoy stopping at several Twin Cities Gateway community attractions.
+In the following twenty-five miles, MRT enthusiasts will enjoy stopping at several Twin Cities Gateway community attractions.

 From here, enjoy paved bicycle paths through Minneapolis before reaching the St. Paul suburb of Inver Grove Heights.